 3. Keep a stable pace

 The thing with running is stability.
-I strongly advise all the parents to give their kids a habit of maintaining a consistent running pace.
+I strongly advise all parents to give their kids a habit of maintaining a consistent running pace.
 This practice is imperative for avoiding exhaustion, injuries, and annoyances.
+And, when your child suffers an injury while running, it’s understandable that you’ll panic.
+Get them to the emergency room if it’s apparent that they need it.
+If you are unsure whether to go to urgent care or needs paediatrician walk-in appointments, an excellent first step would be to call the doctor’s office and look for a paediatrician near you.
 Furthermore, having a consistent pace during a run is beneficial for one’s cardiovascular apparatus, which transforms into a longer and healthier lifespan.

 4. Increase the distance